 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our very useful Mortgage Loan Pre-Qualifying Calculator.
+If you'd like to run your own numbers, use this Mortgage Pre-Qualifying Calculator.

-Remember these ratios are just guidelines.
-We'd be happy to pre-qualify you to help you determine how much you can afford.
+Don't forget these are just guidelines.
+We will be thrilled to pre-qualify you to determine how much you can afford.

 Get a New Loan Quote

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.